Classification: Immunomodulatory Agent

 Certain cancer medications are only available through specialty pharmacies.
 If you need to get this medication through a specialty pharmacy, your provider will help you start this process.
 Where you can fill your prescriptions may also be influenced by your pharmaceutical insurance coverage.
 Ask your health care provider or pharmacist for assistance in identifying where you can get this medication.

 This medication may be covered under your prescription drug plan.
 Depending on your diagnosis and fund availability, co-pay assistance from private foundations may be available.
 Patient assistance may be available to qualifying individuals, depending on your prescription drug coverage.
 Co-pay cards, which reduce the patent co-pay responsibility for eligible commercially (non-government sponsored) insured patients may also be available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Thalidomide

 There are a number of things you can do to manage the side effects of thalidomide.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: